 Disaster Preparedness Project

 The Disaster Preparedness Project is a community-led initiative bringing together community members, community groups, emergency services and response agencies, community services, and state, federal and local government in the co-design of a Disaster Preparedness, Recovery and Resilience strategic plan for Eden and surrounding villages.
 The goal is to build a strong and resilient community through preparation and skills building and a practical structure the community can rely on for leading disaster management for years to come.

 WHAT CHALLENGES WILL THE PROJECT ADDRESS?

-This project sets out to build the foundation for Eden and surrounding villages to stand together, united to face and respond to disasters and the challenges of the future.
+This project aims to build the foundations for Eden and surrounding villages to stand together, united to face and respond to disasters and the challenges of the future.
 The need for a coordinated approach was identified by the Eden Community Access Centre following the bushfires of 2019-2020.

-It aims to make sure the community is prepared for potential disaster, by drawing on the strengths of local knowledge and working with agencies to fill gaps in our resources.
-This project intersects with other Access Centre projects which together are striving to build Eden’s self-reliance, strength and adaptability.
+The Disaster Preparedness Project is focused on making sure the community is prepared for potential disaster, by drawing on the strengths of local knowledge and working with agencies to fill gaps in our resources.
+This project intersects with other Access Centre and Eden Recovery and Resilience Alliance (ERRA) projects designed to build Eden’s self-reliance, strength and adaptability.
 These include the development of a Community Hub, Rural Support Workers and the Community Battery project.

 Existing models combined with local knowledge and strengths are the keys to disaster preparedness and recovery.
 This region is rich with people who have years of experience and understanding of the landscape and of the community.

-We know that capable, resourceful, and independent communities bounce back from disaster, so focusing on creating the conditions for strength, security and independence will be a focus for this project.
+We know that capable, resourceful, and independent communities bounce back from disaster, so focusing on creating the conditions for strength, security and independence is a focus for this project